Gwion Gwion rock paintings: Dating

 The Gwion Gwion are not the region's earliest paintings.
 The earlier art consists of crude animal drawings that are believed to be up to 40,000 years old.
 The Gwion Gwion have nothing in common with this earlier art and first appeared following the peak of the most recent Pleistocene glacial maximum, which is dated between 26,500 and 20,000 years ago.

 Since the mid-1990s, scientific dating methods have been used to determine the ages of the Gwion Gwion paintings.
 The methods have included accelerator mass spectrometry radiocarbon dating (AMS) and optically stimulated luminescence (OSL).
 This was used when mud wasp nests have been built over paintings, and it gives a minimum age rather than an actual age of the painting.
 The results of this have revealed some inconsistency with Walsh's chronology.
 Experimental OSL dates from a wasp nest overlaying a tassel Gwion Gwion figure has given a Pleistocene date of 17,500 ± 1,800 years BP.
 The academic community generally accepts 5,000 BP for the end of the artistic style.
 If the date ranges are correct, this may demonstrate that the Gwion Gwion tradition was produced for many millennia.
 Geoarchaeologist, Alan Watchman posits that the red paint used on a tasselled Gwion Gwion image near the Drysdale River is "likely to be only about 3,000 years old."
 Using the AMS results from accreted paint layers containing carbon associated with another figure, gives a date of 3,880 BP making Gwion Gwion art contemporaneous with, and no older than, Wanjina art.
-Around 15,000 years ago, the archaeological record shows that Aboriginals in the Kimberleys began using stone points in place of multi-barbed spears, but there is no record of this change of technology in the BGwion Gwion paintings.
+Around 15,000 years ago, the archaeological record shows that Aboriginals in the Kimberleys began using stone points in place of multi-barbed spears, but there is no record of this change of technology in the Gwion Gwion paintings.
 The most recent paintings still depict the use of multi-barbed spears.